GeoscienceAustralia/ptha/R/examples/austptha_template/DATA/ELEV/GA250_1m/README.md

     source downsample_ga250.sh

 **Note that this script is not directly used when making the merged DEM for our tsunami model** since similar operations are performed elsewhere.
-However, it can be a useful thing to do.
+However, we need its output for other scripts (e.g. making hazard points).